anthonygrees/lw_fargate_ecs_demo/README.md

 The terraform also creates an ECS Fargate `Task Definition` to deploy the LW Agent as a sidecar using a volume map approach and sets up the IAM policy to deploy the main app from AWS ECR container registry.

-Currently the terraform runs on version `0.12.24` so you may wish to use (TF Switch)[https://github.com/warrensbox/terraform-switcher] to manage your different terraform versions easily !
+Currently the terraform runs on version `0.12.24` so you may wish to use [TFSwitch](https://github.com/warrensbox/terraform-switcher) to manage your different terraform versions easily !

 ### Lacework Polygraph
-Once you have your ECS Container deployed, the LW sidecasr will send all the details to the UI.
+Once you have your ECS Container deployed, the LW sidecar will send all the details to the UI.
 It will look like this.

 ![Polygraph](/images/polygraph.png)